TL;DR

 AI and ML thrive at statistically modeling enormous datasets like those produced by behavior-tracking tools.
 Unsupervised ML tools can cluster related behaviors without explicit programming—these emergent pattern detections fuel analysis and segmentation.

-AI simulations model the impacts of future strategies, and reinforcement learning optimizes experiences through iterative experimentation and feedback.
+AI in business simulates the impacts of future strategies, and reinforcement learning optimizes experiences through iterative experimentation and feedback.
 AutoML platforms allow non-technical marketers to access advanced techniques using simple interfaces.
 Investing in ML-powered behavior analytics places companies ahead of the curve in leveraging AI's potential.

 Conclusion